Picture Picture

 Understanding

 Hospital staff (social worker, family support, financial navigator, etc.) should explain Institutional Deeming by day 30 of hospitalization.
-If no one has talked to you, ask for it.
+If no one has talked about it, a parent/caregiver can ask for it.
 The application process must begin before the child is discharged from the hospital.

 • Parent income/resources don't count in evaluation of eligibility

-• This can be secondary to commercial insurance
+• This coverage can be secondary to commercial insurance

 • Coverage can go back to date of birth (if hospitalization started at birth), if approved.